FOSTERING FOR LSAR

 Why??
 Simple, most animals do best in a nurturing home environment.
 Many animals become stressed in runs or kennels for long periods of time.
 They do better when they are placed in a foster home where they receive companionship, reassurance, activity, basic training and most important, lots of love.
 They can more easily be evaluated and the foster parent will help in determining just what home will be best for them in the adoption process.

 Fostering can be one of the most rewarding experiences you will have.
 Whether you love cats or dogs, puppies or kittens, you are building the bridge to their new home.
 It could be a senior dog, who has lost its owner, and needs some extra kindness while they adjust to this unknown change.
 It could be a puppy, who will form its first socialization with people, kids, and other animals through you.
-It could be a cat, who just needs a quiet place as it learns to trust again.
 And on top of the rewards, fostering really is a lot of fun.